 When it comes to alcohol, I fall somewhere between a total novice (in that I’m new to realizing I like dark spirits) and an aficionado (in that I like to drink).
 I am slowly but surely adding to my spirit knowledge in my trips around Texas, visiting as many distilleries as possible.
-Here’s a look at five great distilleries, each of which has its own unique character and flavorful offerings.
+Here’s a look at nine great distilleries, each of which has its own unique character and flavorful offerings.

 Ironroot Republic Distillery